Gametoast/SWBF2-Lua-API/API/VSCode/README.md

 ## Features

 This extension includes snippets for virtually every single built-in Lua function in Star Wars Battlefront II (2005).
-Other than event callbacks, the only ones that are currently undocumented are many of the shell-exclusive callbacks, but there is pretty much no use for those anyway.
+The only ones that are currently undocumented are many of the shell-exclusive callbacks, but there is pretty much no use for those anyway.

 ### Currently included